Judge denies to continue trial in Harveys Lake stabbing case

 Sobejano reportedly agreed to plea no contest to a single count of aggravated assault.

-When Judge David W. Lupas called Sobejano's case, Attorney Kevin Daniels, with the Mack Law Firm, stood beside Sobejano, with Lenahan standing nearby.
+When Judge David W. Lupas called Sobejano's case, Attorney Daniel Hunter, with the Mack Law Firm, stood beside Sobejano, with Lenahan standing nearby.

 Lupas asked what was happening.